 I am a Research Fellow at the at the Institute for Social Marketing and Health.
-I am a social scientist and qualitative researcher with a PhD in international health and development from Queen Margaret University, where I explored the implementation of a particular maternal health policy implementation at community level.
+I am a social scientist and qualitative researcher specialising in global health.

 Prior to working in Academia, I worked for over a decade for various international development organisations in the UK, including as a programmes officer for the UKNC for UNESCO.